GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-guides/04-theming.md

 # Theming

 Many parts of the UI components can be changed and customized.
-It is possible to change colors, fonts, sizes and many other aspects of the `Views` to match a desired look.
+You can change colors, fonts, sizes and many other aspects of the `Views` to match a desired look.
 It is possible to change:

 - Font family
 - Text color